stevegrunwell/code-review-for-me-and-you/slides.md

     - Larger the review, the more uninterrupted time needed
 * If the code's not earnestly being reviewed, it's a charade and a waste of time
 * Conversely, some people get *too* into reviews, and it becomes nitpicky and unhelpful
-    - That's not how _I_ would have done it!
+    - "That's not how _I_ would have done it!""

 ----

-> The goal of code review is to — as a team — arrive at the best possible solution to a problem.
+> The goal of code review is to—as a team—arrive at the best possible solution to a problem.

 Note: